Education and qualifications:

-Since I joined Phillips 66 I’ve had various other Chartered Chemical Engineers who have supported me and mentored me to get me to where I am today.
-Within Phillips 66, the Chartered Engineers helped to coach me on my strengths and weaknesses and to encourage me to take different roles to develop me (such as a role in our Production Planning group and a role supporting our Marketing division, when in the UK).
+Since I joined Phillips 66, I’ve been fortunate to have had various other Chartered Chemical Engineers support and mentor me to get me to where I am today.
+They helped to coach me on my strengths and weaknesses and to encourage me to take different roles as part of my development (such as a role in our Production Planning group and a role supporting our Marketing division, when in the UK).

 Please describe your role or position within your workplace.